Ikendu/ikendu/README.md

-I am passionate about rendering services
+I am passionate about rendering services and leadership